Welcome to...Owls Class!

 and recognition on the wonderful readers poster found on Owls classroom notices window.

 In our class, the children who manage to read 3 times in one week, will receive an effort stamp for their fantastic effort :)

-CURRENTLY IN OWLS WE ARE TRYING A NEW 2020 CHALLENGE: TO HAVE ALL CHILDREN STANDING UP EACH FRIDAY FOR READING 3 TIMES OR MORE!!
-If all children are standing up on a Friday - we will get a chocolate treat to take home!!
+CURRENTLY IN OWLS WE ARE TRYING TO CONTINUE OUR CLASS CHALLENGE: TO HAVE ALL CHILDREN STANDING UP EACH FRIDAY FOR READING 3 TIMES OR MORE!!
+If all children are standing up on a Friday - we will get a chocolate treat to take home :)

 What if my child's book has no words?

 Some of you will have noticed that your child has been given a book without words.
 This is to get them used to sharing a book with you, turning the pages, looking at the pictures and talking about what they notice.
 Hopefully this will help children to build up an enjoyment of reading, alongside story-times at school and home.
 You may want to talk about what is happening, what you can see, have a go at predicting what you think may happen next and just enjoy talking time together.

 We will be collecting books on a Friday and will have a look to see how you have been getting on, and replace your book with a new one when necessary. we would love for you to use the record book to record your reading at home, and will be looking at these on a Friday on change over.
 It is important that you bring this in each week on a Friday for us to have a look at.
 Those children who read 3 or more times a week will still receive an effort stamp for their effort and will make it onto our reading superstars poster as well as stand up in assembly!